Trauma Cycle: How to Win Your Battle

 Sources of Trauma

-Trauma can come from many sources – accidents, natural disasters, emotional trauma, etc. It is vital to be aware of the signs and symptoms that indicate you are experiencing trauma to get help as soon as possible.
+Trauma can come from many sources – accidents, natural disasters, emotional trauma, etc. Be aware of the signs and symptoms that tell you are experiencing trauma to get help as soon as possible.

 Remember that healing takes time and requires patience and perseverance to overcome a traumatic experience.
-A key part of overcoming trauma is having a support system of people who listen to you attentively and provide moral support throughout the entire process.
+A key part of overcoming trauma is having a support system of people who listen to you attentively.

 Trauma can be an unpleasant experience.
 It can affect anyone at any time and follows a predictable trauma cycle.
 The trauma cycle is the sequence of emotions that follows after a traumatic experience.